rbosh/ml-adp/doc/guide.rst

       (5)           None
     )

-In each of the rows, :code:`A(train)` indicates that the control function at the corresponding step is an object of the :py:class:`torch.nn.Module`-derived :class:`A` and that, as a :py:class:`torch.nn.Module`, it contains trainable parameters (which are :class:`torch.nn.Parameter`'s that save :class:`torch.Tensor`'s for which the attribute :code:`requires_grad` is :code:`True`).
+In each of the rows, :code:`A(train)` indicates that the control function at the corresponding step is an object of the :py:class:`torch.nn.Module`-derived class :class:`A` and that, as a :py:class:`torch.nn.Module`, it contains trainable parameters (which are :class:`torch.nn.Parameter`'s that save :class:`torch.Tensor`'s for which the attribute :code:`requires_grad` is :code:`True`).

 Numerical Simulation of Optimal Control Problems